marcusfrdk/create-app-icon/README.md

 # Create App Icon

-This script transforms an image to all the different sizes app icons.
-This script handles all XCode sizes and Android sizes for creating apps.
+Transform an image to all the required app icon sizes at once.

 ## Default Sizes